Computation with Large Advice

 Theorem~\ref{thrm:poly} and Theorem~\ref{thrm:qpoly} raise questions and interests for the power of large advice in computation.
 In Section~\ref{sec:conc}, we discuss further studies of large advice.
 Especially, we mention the power of large advice for algorithms.
-The two theorems do not directly imply usefulness of algorithms with large advice, and we mention a conceptual proposal toward future studies of algorithms.
-See Section~\ref{sec:conc} are conceptual, the discussion strengthens the motivation of this paper.
+Although the contents of Section~\ref{sec:conc} are conceptual, the discussion strengthens the motivation of this paper.

 {\bf Note.} In Theorem~\ref{thrm:poly} and Theorem~\ref{thrm:qpoly}, we assume that advice is sequential access, and the theorems strongly depend on sequential access.
 On the other hand, we also discuss random access advice for future works in Section~\ref{sec:conc}.